GrantHair5/GrantHair5/README.md

 # Currently Working On

-Delivering great systems for customers and staff of Arnold Clark to ease the process of any Aftersales processes using .NET Core
+Delivering great systems for customers and staff of Arnold Clark within the Mobile App team, using a variety of .NET/C# technologies and various frontend stuff including but not limited to React, Typescript & Vite

 Blogging https://dev.to/granthair5